 PLEASE REVIEW THIS NOTICE CAREFULLY

-PII is information that clearly identifies you.
-Your name, address, policy number, birth date, Social Security number, health and financial information, and other nonpublic personal information is PII.
+PII is information that identifies you such as your name, address, policy number, birth date, Social Security number, health and financial information, and other nonpublic personal information.

 We will not ask for your PII unless it is reasonably necessary to issue or service your insurance with us.